apache/mxnet/docs/static_site/src/pages/api/architecture/exception_handling.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

-# Exception Handling in MXNet
+# Exception Handling in Apache MXNet

-This tutorial explains the exception handling support in MXNet, and provides examples on how to throw and handle exceptions when in a multithreaded context.
+This tutorial explains the exception handling support in Apache MXNet, and provides examples on how to throw and handle exceptions when in a multithreaded context.
 Although, the examples are in Python, they can be easily extended to MXNet language bindings.